-The McGill AIDS Centre was founded at the Lady Davis Institute, Jewish General Hospital to coordinate, facilitate, and promote teaching, research, and treatment activities relating to HIV infection and AIDS.
-It has made McGill University one of the preeminent institutions of its kind in Canada.
-Led by founding director, Dr. Mark A. Wainberg, the McGill AIDS Centre has made significant contributions since the outbreak of the AIDS pandemic in 1981, helping to transform HIV from a deadly infection to a manageable chronic disease.
+The McGill AIDS Centre is a McGill University Research Centre whose headquarters reside at the Lady Davis Institute at the Jewish General Hospital.
+The Centre coordinates, facilitates, and promotes teaching, research, and treatment activities relating to HIV infection and AIDS.
+It has made McGill one of Canada’s preeminent institutions in the fight against AIDS.
+Under the leadership of its founding director, the late Dr. Mark A. Wainberg, the McGill AIDS Centre has made significant contributions since the outbreak of the AIDS pandemic in 1981, helping to transform HIV from a deadly infection to a manageable chronic disease.

-The Centre believes in a multidisciplinary approach, and has been the home of a large group of talented McGill researchers who have been working on HIV from diverse aspects with the goal of furthering prevention and treatment options.
-We are proud of the many groundbreaking discoveries that we have made in understanding the basic biology of HIV infection, elucidating host immune responses to control HIV infection, discovering the transmission of drug-resistant HIV in human populations, and characterizing the development of drug resistance to HIV, to name just a few examples of the initiatives that have earned the McGill AIDS Centre a national and international reputation.
-In particular, Dr. Wainberg became an icon in the International AIDS Society (IAS).
+The Centre has been the home of a large group of talented researchers from across McGill, who have been working on HIV from diverse perspectives with the goal of furthering prevention and treatment options.
+We are proud of the many groundbreaking discoveries that we have made in understanding the basic biology of HIV infection, elucidating host immune responses to control HIV infection, discovering the transmission of drug-resistant HIV in human populations, and characterizing the development of drug resistance to HIV, improving the treatment and care of HIV patients, to name just a few examples of the initiatives that have earned the McGill AIDS Centre its national and international reputation.
+Dr. Wainberg himself became an icon in the International AIDS Society (IAS).
 As President of the IAS from 1998 to 2000, he was responsible for holding the 2000 IAS meeting in Durban, South Africa, a milestone event in the international fight against AIDS.
 He chaired the 2006 IAS meeting in Toronto.
-Dr. Wainberg’s lab discovered the anti-HIV-1 activity of 3TC in the early 1990s and, recently, demonstrated the superior anti-HIV-1 activity of Dolutegravir.
+Dr. Wainberg’s lab discovered the anti-HIV-1 activity of 3TC in the early 1990s and, more recently, demonstrated the superior anti-HIV-1 activity of Dolutegravir.
 Both of these drugs are now used in first line antiretroviral regimens.

 McGill AIDS Centre scientists have played an important role in developing countries where HIV is endemic, collaborating with local scientists and health authorities to help stave off the spread of the infection.
 Our scientists have played lead roles in articulating a need for access to antiretroviral drugs for all in need, regardless of where they live or their ability to pay.